 So next time you’re sending a text message or email, don’t forget that symbols, abbreviations, and initials can also be used as plural nouns.

-Word Forms that are the same in both the Singular and Plural
+Word Forms that are the same in Both the Singular and Plural

-As a result, once you know which words are exceptions to the rule, you’ll be able to remember them easily.
+Some know which words are exceptions to the rule, you’ll be able to remember them easily.